 Mother was arrested and charged with child endangerment.
 There were two fathers for all of the children.
 Chicago police discovered the minors asleep in an unheated vehicle.

-Mother pleaded guilty to child endangerment.
+The mother pleaded guilty to child endangerment.
 She was sentenced to 18 months of supervision.
 The minors and M.A. were later returned to mother’s custody.
 The case was closed.

 Later, while living with mother, the minor’s father, and their children, four-year-old M.A. died.
 Then Mother gave birth to the twins.

 The Court found the parents (one mother and two fathers) unfit.
 Their parental rights were terminated.
-It was in best interests of the minors to appoint a guardian.
+It was in the best interests of the minors to appoint a guardian.
 With the right to consent to their adoption.

 One father contended that the State failed to establish it was in the minors’ best interests to expedite the termination of his parental rights.
 He also argued that the trial court erred in finding him unfit for behaving in a depraved manner.